 The majority of our revenue is derived from program business, although only a small percentage of our customers are considered programmatic.
 For the years 2020 and 2021, program clients accounted for 77.6% and 75.7% of total revenue, respectively.
-For the three months ended March 31, 2022 and 2021, program clients accounted for 81.8% and 73.4% of total revenue, respectively.
 Less than 350 of our more than 2,000 active customers are considered to be program clients.
 Our active customers are any organizations, businesses, or divisions of a parent organization which have purchased directly or indirectly from us within the last two years, and include organizations that have bought from other organizations for which Stran acts as an established sub-contractor.
 With a larger sales force and other resources, we believe we can convert more of our customer base from transactional customers into program clients with much greater revenue potential.
 We define transactional customers as customers that place an order with us and do not have an agreement with us covering ongoing branding requirements.
 We define program clients as clients that have a contractual obligation for specific ongoing branding needs.
 Program offerings include ongoing inventory, use of technology platform, warehousing, creative services, and additional client support.
-We believe that our program clients tend toward longer-lasting relationships that may help us secure recurring revenue well into the future.
+Those program customers are geared towards longer-lasting relationships that helps secure recurring revenue well into the future.

-Our sales increased 62.5% year-over-year in the first three months of 2022 compared to the first three months of 2021 due to higher spending from existing clients as well as business from new customers.
-Additionally, we benefited from the acquisition of the G.A.P.
-Promotions, LLC, or G.A.P.
-Promotions assets in January 2022.
-We expect going forward that pent-up demand from more widespread immunity to the COVID-19 virus, the return of many significant in-person tradeshows and other industry-related opportunities, and societal reopening in general may help compensate for lower sales in prior periods.
-However, these trends may be partially offset by continued increases in expenses, due to supply chain issues including higher freight charges, raw material costs and a more challenging supply chain such as port congestion.
-According to a global pricing index published by London-based Drewry Shipping Consultants Ltd, the average price worldwide to ship a 40-foot shipping container reached \$7,728 for the week ended May 5, 2022, which was 41% higher than the same week in 2021.
-According to the U.S. Bureau of Labor Statistics, the Producer Price Index for final demand moved up 11.2% for the 12 months ended in March 2022 on an unadjusted basis, the larches increase since 12-month data were first calculated in November 2010.
+Our sales increased 5.2% year-over-year in 2021 compared to 2020 due to higher spending from existing clients as well as business from new customers.
+Additionally, we benefited from the acquisition of the Wildman Imprints assets in September 2020.
+We expect going forward that pent-up demand from more widespread immunity to the COVID-19 virus, the return of many significant in-person tradeshows and other industry-related opportunities, and societal reopening in general will help compensate for lower sales in prior periods.
+However, these trends will be partially offset by continued increases in expenses, especially higher freight charges, raw material costs and a more challenging supply chain such as port congestion.
+According to a global pricing index published by London-based Drewry Shipping Consultants Ltd, the average price worldwide to ship a 40-foot shipping container reached \$9,180 for the week ended March 10, 2022, which is 83% higher than the same week in 2021.
+According to the U.S. Bureau of Labor Statistics, the Producer Price Index for final demand moved up 9.7 percent for the 12 months ended in January 2022.
+For the 12 months ended in January 2022, producer prices for final demand goods increased 13.1 percent while prices for final demand services increased 7.7 percent.

 We have also noted that some of our customers have indicated that a greater number of their employees work from home than in past periods.
 We believe this increase may be partially a result of the relatively new risk to office work from the COVID-19 pandemic, and that this trend may continue due to the more contagious Omicron variant of the COVID-19 virus.
-As a result, we have been, and expect to continue to be, drop-shipping more materials directly to people at their homes than in periods before the advent of the COVID-19 pandemic.
+As a result, we have been, and expect to continue to, drop-ship more materials directly to people at their homes than in periods before the advent of the COVID-19 pandemic.
 We expect that this trend will continue to yield increased freight service fees and fulfillment revenue as well as associated costs.